Gemma Owen wearing Halo

 YR8 (jR8 in the USA)

-This affordable helmet has been officially approved by the Pony Club, thanks to its triple-standard protection.
+This affordable helmet has been officially approved by the Pony Club, thanks to its dual-standard protection.

-The Young Rider’s Jockey has a deep fit for added protection and is made from fibre glass, which has similar safety benefits to MIPS.
+The Young Rider Jockey has a deep fit for added protection and is made from fibreglass.

 Hacking